carlosliu/album-demo/README.md

 # album-demo — a AngularJS demo app

-This project is an [AngularJS](http://angularjs.org/) demo web app.
+This project is an mobile friendly [AngularJS](http://angularjs.org/) demo web app.

 ### Install Dependencies